-It’s your choice if you agree with my thoughts about the keto diet or not but there is one thing we can agree on.
-Migraines suck.
-Not only do they ruin the day that they happen, but they can also kill brain cells.
+Not only do they ruin the day they happen, but they can also kill brain cells.
 That is not an exaggeration.
 When a severe, throbbing pain lasts for several hours, listen.
-What if I told you the ketogenic diet and migraines were connected in some way?

 Stop.
 Pay attention.
 Why is this migraine happening?
 This intense pain is a deep, primal signal from your brain screaming for help.

-The advantage of brain scans allows us to look at what happens to the brain during a migraine.
-We can see the area “under attack” swells the longer the pain continues.
+Brain scans allow us to look at what happens to the brain during a migraine. look at these guys We can see what happens on the brain scan as the patient experiences a migraine.
+The brain area “under attack” swells the longer the pain continues.

 Originally thought to be from disrupted blood flow, there‘s way more to the story of what happens during a migraine.